dayadam/billboard-spotify/README.md

 ## Description

-This is a client-side only web applicattion that generates a playlist of the Billboard Hot 100 songs for a given date on a user's Spotify account.
+This is a client-side only web application that generates a playlist of the Billboard Hot 100 songs for a given date on a user's Spotify account.
 The application uses several AJAX requests in order to link the two APIs together.

 ## Table of Contents